 Nearly everyone uses rideshare apps like Uber an Lyft these days while traveling.
 It’s cheap, convenient, better than taxis and…you can earn points and miles with your credit card.
-Back in the day, I remember cab drivers in Los Angeles always giving me a hard time for wanting to pay with a credit card.
+Back in the day, LA cab drivers always gave me a hard time for paying with a credit card.
 Luckily, that’s not an issue with rideshare apps like Uber an Lyft.
 You simply type your credit card into the app, request a ride, and be on your merry way.
 But which credit card should you use to pay for Uber and Lyft rides?
 There are lots of options and it depends on your preferences:

 1. Chase Sapphire Reserve – 3 points per $1

 Charging Uber and Lyft rides to the Chase Sapphire Reserve has several advantages.
 These charges are classified as travel, so cardholders earn 3 points per $1, which can be redeemed at a rate of 1.5 cents each through the Ultimate Rewards Travel Portal.
 In addition, these charges qualify for the $300 annual travel credit.
 So not only can you earn a generous number of points for your Uber and Lyft spending, but you can off-set these charges completely with an automatic statement credit of up to $300 per year.